SoCFPGA-learning/Chameleon96/4_20-Blink-button-loanIOs-external-tutorial/README.md

 External circuit schematic
 --------------------------

-To test the core we need to mount an external circuit with an led an a button, according to the following schematic:
+To test the core we need to mount an external circuit, according to the following schematic:

 ![](./README_files/blink-button-C96-schematic.png)